-Dr. Carla Neuss is a postdoctoral fellow in Religion and Literature at Yale Divinity School.
+Dr. Carla Neuss is an Assistant Professor of Theatre at Baylor University.
 She is currently working on a monograph that traces transnational circulations of medieval biblical drama.
 The project traverses four twentieth and twenty-first century theatrical adaptations of the medieval mystery cycle tradition across the global North and South—ranging from pre-revolutionary Russia and World War II France to post-apartheid South Africa and the contemporary United States—exploring questions of social and spiritual transformation through performance during periods of political rupture.
 She earned her PhD in Theatre and Performance Studies at UCLA, having previously received her B.A. in English Literature at U.C.
 Berkeley and her MPhil in Medieval Studies at the University of Oxford.
+She was a postdoctoral fellow from 2021-2023 at Yale University in Religion and Literature.
 Her writing has been published in Theatre Journal, Theatre Survey, Exemplaria, Studies in the Age of Chaucer, and the Journal of Dramatic Theory and Criticism.
 As a playwright and director, her award-winning work has been staged in the U.S., U.K. and Ecuador.